Tulsa Foundation for Architecture was created in the 1990s to change the way Tulsa sees itself and treats its built environment.

 Elaine Bergman, who was then director of AIA Eastern Oklahoma, brought together local architects Ted Reeds, Lanny McIntosh, Herb Fritz, and Leisa Marshall McNulty along with engineer Tom Wallace and realtor Marty Newman.
 This group of dedicated stewards of our built environment founded Tulsa Foundation for Architecture (TFA).
 Elaine Bergman ultimately became TFA’s first executive director and instituted many programs.

-It was at a time when downtown Tulsa was being abandoned, historic buildings leveled for parking, street improvements failed the pedestrian, zoning codes favored the automobile and there was a lack of overall vision.
 Our first ambitious effort was to deliver city design conferences that were patterned after the “Mayors Institute on City Design” (MICD).
 In partnership with Tulsa’s Mayor, an MICD alumni, AIA Eastern Oklahoma and Tulsa Foundation for Architecture created dynamic day-long events in order to bring our Mayor’s national experience home.
 In the following years we observed transformative change from the almost two thousand attendees.
 Participants included city managers, city planners, key staffers representing streets and parks, architects, realtors, real estate owners, neighborhood representatives, educators and the press.
 These events, held over a period of several years, proved to be highly influential and led to a new vision in our community – a vision where design matters.

 Today, TFA continues to build on its original mission to serve as a serve as a resource that recognizes, records and preserves the built environment, and advocates quality future development that enhances Tulsa’s livability.
 Creating a culture that embraces the value of our architectural history is central to TFA’s purpose.
 Please sign up for our email list to stay in the know about our events and tours. (link)